 When we design a new place in the city or implement a change (functional or otherwise), we always look at the project in a holistic way.
 We want to make sure that solving one problem won’t cause trouble in another place or at a different scale.
 For us, building isn’t about bricks but about creating systems to enable a better future.

 “A sustainable future is an inclusive future.
-Only if change has broad support in the community and inspires others to follow suit will we all be able to make a difference together.”
+Only then will we all be able to make a difference together.”

 A nature-inclusive, healthy transformation

 The monofunctional, inward-looking In de Bogaard shopping centre in Rijswijk is transforming into a mixed urban zone.
 PosadMaxwan created a development vision and master plan to turn it into an attractive place to live and work that follows principles of healthy urbanisation and nature-inclusive building.View news item

 Water security in a changing climate